MattHalloran/StartupFromScratch/docs/startingPrompt.md

 ## ✅ Definitions of Success

+### Emoji Legend
+- ✅ = Implemented and verified through testing
+- 🚧 = Implemented but needs testing/verification
+- ❌ = Not yet implemented

 ### Project Structure & Tooling
-- The project is a monorepo with packages for the server, redis-db, prisma-db, jobs, shared, and ui.
+- ✅ The project is a monorepo with packages for the server, redis-db, prisma-db, jobs, shared, and ui
-- The project is git-initialized and named "StartupFromScratch".
+- ✅ The project is git-initialized and named "StartupFromScratch"
-- Use a modern package manager (Yarn v4).
+- ✅ Use a modern package manager (Yarn v4)
-- Code is written in TypeScript v5.4.5.
+- ✅ Code is written in TypeScript v5.4.5

 ### Infrastructure & Deployment
-- Databases use `ankane/pgvector:v0.4.4` and `redis:7.4.0-alpine`.
+- 🚧 Databases use `ankane/pgvector:v0.4.4` and `redis:7.4.0-alpine` (configuration exists but needs testing)
-- Other packages use `node:18-alpine3.20`.
+- 🚧 Other packages use `node:18-alpine3.20` (configuration exists but needs testing)
-- Supports Docker, VPS, or Kubernetes deployments with horizontal scaling.
+- 🚧 Supports Docker, VPS, or Kubernetes deployments with horizontal scaling (scripts exist but need testing)
-- CI/CD workflows exist in `.github/workflows` for `dev` and `master`.
+- 🚧 CI/CD workflows exist in `.github/workflows` for `dev` and `master` (workflows exist but need verification)
-- Builds use `scripts/build.sh`, including zipping to `/var/tmp/<version>/` or SCP to remote.
+- 🚧 Builds use `scripts/build.sh`, including zipping to `/var/tmp/<version>/` (script exists but needs testing)
-- Deployments use `scripts/deploy.sh`.
+- 🚧 Deployments use `scripts/deploy.sh` (script exists but needs testing)

 ### Development & Testing
-- Setup uses `scripts/setup.sh`.
+- ✅ Setup uses `scripts/setup.sh` (verified working)
-- Development startup uses `scripts/develop.sh`.
+- ✅ Development startup uses `scripts/develop.sh` (verified working)
-- Test files co‑locate with code (`*.test.ts`, `*.test.tsx`, `*.stories.tsx`).
+- 🚧 Test files co‑locate with code (`*.test.ts`, `*.test.tsx`, `*.stories.tsx`) (structure exists but needs population)
-- Unit tests use Mocha, Chai (v5+), and Sinon, with global setup in `packages/**/__test__/setup.js`.
+- ✅ Unit tests use Mocha, Chai (v5+), and Sinon, with global setup (verified working)

 ### Documentation & UI
-- Documentation is comprehensive in the `/docs` folder.
+- 🚧 Documentation is comprehensive in the `/docs` folder (exists but needs review)
-- UI uses React ^18.2.0, `@mui/material@^5.15.1`, and `@mui/styles@^5.15.1`.
+- 🚧 UI uses React ^18.2.0, `@mui/material@^5.15.1`, and `@mui/styles@^5.15.1` (needs verification)
-- UI is client-side rendered and supports meta tags for SSO.
+- 🚧 UI is client-side rendered and supports meta tags for SSO (shown to work but not we're using dummy data)

 ### Platform & Configuration
-- Local runs on Windows/Mac without Docker.
+- 🚧 Local runs on Windows/Mac without Docker (configuration exists but needs testing)
-- All secrets in `.env-dev`/`.env-prod`, with `.env-example`.
+- ✅ All secrets in `.env-dev`/`.env-prod`, with `.env-example` (verified working)

 **Important Notes:**
 - Code is clean, organized, and runnable on Windows (native or WSL).